bgctw/MTKHelpers.jl/docs/src/smoothstep.md

 ODE solvers have a hard time with step changes, where the derivative changes discontinuously.
-The following functin help to avoid associated problems by approximating the step by a smoother function.
+The following function help to avoid associated problems by approximating the step by a smoother function.
 Argument `dx` controls the smoothness.